|Assessment Type||Assessment length / details||Proportion|

 |Supplementary Assessment||Not available There is no External or Supplementary Resit available for this part of the module - the mark for this component will be carried forward.||75%|

 On successful completion of this module students should be able to:

 2. apply the elements of the software life cycles, contrast a range of life cycle models and choose appropriate models for a range of typical projects;

-3. be able to apply software quality procedures and convince others of their value;
+3. apply software quality procedures and convince others of their value;

-4. be able to use version and configuration management and convince others of their value;
+4. use version and configuration management and convince others of their value;

 6. evaluate ethical situations and make professional judgements on them.

 Students are introduced to the best traditional practices for the specification, design, implementation, testing and operation of large software systems, as well as given an understanding of more modern (agile) variants of those practices.

 The practical work on the module is a group project, where a number of students work together to produce a defined product, following standards similar to those that might be experienced working in industry.

 Why software needs to be engineered.
 The approach and the obligations of the professional engineer.
 Software engineering failures and what we can learn from them.